kudkudak/common-sense-prediction/README.md

     * `tuples.cn.txt.test`
     ...

-## Training

-intialize the environment with `./env.sh`

-### Factorized
-train the Factorized model with `root` configuration and save outputs to folder `factorized`

-``python scripts/train_factorized.py root factorized``

-### DNN
-train DNN+CE model (from Li et al. 2016) with 'root' configuration and save outputs to folder `dnn`

-``python scripts/train_dnn_ce.py root dnn``

-## Evaluation

-generate the table of F1 scores bucketed by the distance of the tests to the training set (using the novelty heuristic)

-``python scripts/report.py /path/to/dnn /path/to/factorized``

 ## Notes

-* We use vegab, it is similar to argh, but adds convention that each run necessarily has its own folder, that after execution will have serialized stdout, stderr, python file and config used.
+* We use vegab.
+This is similar to argh, but adds convention that each run necessarily has its own folder, that after execution will have serialized stdout, stderr, python file and config used.

-* There are extra `.tmp` files leftover from data creation

 * use `scripts/evaluate/score_triplets.py` to score using model some triplets (e.g. wiki).
 Use `scripts/human_evaluate_triplets.py` to prepare AB tests of two models (for human evaluators) and to process results.